 A native of Galway, Sean graduated from NUIG with a Bachelor’s Degree in Computer Science.
 Upon graduating, Sean took up a position with Storm Technology, a leading Irish Business Technology Consultancy, as a software engineer.
 This exciting role provided the opportunity to work on projects with a number of companies, including Avaya, the Department of Public Expenditure and Reform.
 Notably, it is also where he was first introduced to Channel Mechanics.
 Sean has also previously worked in Planet, gaining invaluable experience and knowledge on Microsoft .Net stack.

 Outside of work, Sean likes to keep fit by staying active.
 Indeed, a must for someone spending over 8 hours each day sitting and working at their desk.
-To stay active during lockdown, he embraced a new passion; that of horticulture, trying his hand at growing his own vegetables.
+He recently embraced a new passion; that of horticulture, trying his hand at growing his own vegetables.
 This included onions, tomatoes, carrots, potatoes and chilies, something he is keen to expand upon this year.

 When not in the garden, you might find him in the kitchen as he likes to cook.
-In fact, he is a keen baker and learnt how to make bread from scratch during the first lockdown.
+In fact, he is a keen baker and learned how to make bread from scratch during the first lockdown.
 In his previous company, he even won a charity Bake Off competition.
-Something he is very proud of, and something we, in Channel Mechanics, are looking forward to when we return to the office.
+Something he is very proud of, and something we, in Channel Mechanics, always look forward to.
 He also has a keen interest in all aspects of engineering/science, both new and old, along with building projects and dabbling with old retro tech.

 If you would like to join the Channel Mechanics Team, please check out our current vacancies.
 Or follow Channel Mechanics on LinkedIn and Twitter to stay up to date about all things channel.